Rotting in Vain: Music video

 The music video for "Rotting in Vain" was released on July 22, 2016, following a trailer four days before.
 Directed by Dean Karr and filmed in "a rundown two-story building" in Los Angeles, California, it features actor Tommy Flanagan, best known for portraying Filip "Chibs" Telford on the FX TV series Sons of Anarchy and Tullk from Guardians of the Galaxy Vol. 2, who is shown "huff[ing] gas, drink[ing] from a goblet and play[ing] with curios" as the band performs elsewhere in the building and "all but destroys his Sweeney Todd–styled abode".
 During the opening section of the song, vocalist Jonathan Davis emerges from underneath layers of leaves and dust in a bathtub, which the singer claimed entered his lungs and led to him "coughing up dirt loogies" afterwards.
-Other members of the band make "similarly dramatic entrances", including guitarists James "Munky" Shaffer "burst[ing] from the floorboards" and Brian "Head" Welch "crash[ing] through cement".
-Jonathan Davis getting out of a pile of leaves in a bathtub.
-Raymond Luzier "Ray" getting through wooden crates and rubbish.
-"Fieldy" Reginald Arvizu waking up in paper and wood.
+Other members of the band make "similarly dramatic entrances", including guitarists James "Munky" Shaffer "burst[ing] from the floorboards" and Brian "Head" Welch "crash[ing] through cement"; drummer Raymond Luzier "Ray" getting through wooden crates and rubbish, and bassist "Fieldy" Reginald Arvizu waking up in paper and wood.